crimsonknave/cot/README.md

     - errors used to store any errors associated with the object

 Collection provides the following methods:
+- DSL
+  - If you don't need any special behavior in your initialize, you can use the DSL to declare the class, sub\_key and default\_attributes
 - Initialization
   - You can pass options to the collection when you initialize
   - sub\_key: Uses the contents inside the sub\_key
-  - default_attributes: Will add the keys/values to the object
+  - default\_attributes: Will add the keys/values to the object
 - Instance Methods
   - The following methods collate the results from members
     - serializable\_hash